MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-avoid-avoid-filter-as-filter-argument.md

 )
 ```

-In this example, the FILTER function must also be used.
+In this example, the FILTER function must be used.
 It's because it requires evaluating the **Profit** measure to eliminate those months that didn't achieve a profit.
 It's not possible to use a measure in a Boolean expression when it's used as a filter argument.

 ## Recommendations